aaronkw/humanbase-docs/docs/seek.rst

 it is recommended that they read the description of each prioritized dataset to fully evaluate its relevance.

-A nice feature of SEEK is that it gives prioritization of all 5000 datasets given query genes, based on which exhibits significant coexpression.
-Users can check from this list where an interested dataset is ranked relative to query, or in more unbiased way what are all top datasets.
+A nice feature of SEEK is that it prioritizes more than 10k datasets given query genes and based on which exhibits significant coexpression.
+Users can check the produced list where an interesting dataset is ranked relative to the query.

-Use a clustering based evaluation
+Uses a clustering based evaluation
 ---------------------------------

 In order to assess coexpression relationships between query genes, clustering (or correlation) based measures are defined to individually evaluate datasets.
-If query genes are strongly clustered more so than random groups of genes in each dataset, this indicates that relevant biological processes are active and dataset is relevant.
+If query genes are strongly clustered more so than random groups of genes in each dataset, this indicates that relevant biological processes are active and the dataset is relevant.

-This mode is good for users who prefer a quantitative measure of evaluation.

 SEEK provides coexpression P-values for all datasets in the compendium.
 The measure is based on rank-biased version of Pearson correlation (see publication, referred to as the "dataset weight")

 The clustering of genes offers a lot of information about the heterogeneity of query gene-set in the cancer samples.
-See below for examples of different degree of coexpression (ranging from most coherent, to slighly incoherent, to heterogeneous).
-SEEK calculates, and furthermore allows you to visualize how query genes are coexpressed with each other in the Expression Viewer.
-With this viewer, we can intuitively interpret large queries (with over 10 query genes) where it is impossible to know what coexpressed groups may be formed within a large query (Figures 2,3,4).
+SEEK calculates, and furthermore visualizes how query genes are coexpressed with each other in the Expression Viewer.
+With this viewer, we can intuitively interpret large queries (ie. 10 query genes or more) where it is impossible to know what coexpressed groups may be formed within a large query.

-ADD IMAGES FIGURE 2,3,4 HERE

-Tip: to see individual dataset's coexpression P-value, click on the link See the complete dataset-list ranked by query-relevance below the result page.

 How do I improve the results?
 -----------------------------